Editorial Policy and Content Standards

 AI and Automation

-We may use AI-assisted tools to help with structure and readability (for example: outlining, formatting, or tightening plain-English explanations).
+We may use AI-assisted tools to help with structure and readability, such as outlining, formatting, or tightening plain-English explanations.
 AI tools do not replace attorney judgment.
-We do not publish a page solely from an automated output without human review and editing.
+We do not publish bankruptcy content solely from automated output without human review and editing.

 • AI may help with: drafting, organization, readability, and summarizing complex concepts into a plain-English starting point.